developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/configreference/index.md

 	<VerifyPeerCertificate value="1"/>

 ### ClientCertPath
-**Applies to Enterprise Browser 1.5 and higher on Windows Mobile/CE with Webkit engine only**.
+**Applies only to Enterprise Browser 1.5 and higher on Windows Mobile/CE with Webkit engine**.
 Specifies the path to certificate (`.pem`) file(s) requested by a server for client authentication when connecting via `https://`.
 Certificate files should contain no more than one certificate each.
 Expired certificates are ignored.
 See the [Certificates guide](../certificates/) for help creating certificates.

 **Possible Values**: